samsalisbury/psyringe/README.md

 type Something struct { Name, Desc string }
 ```

 As it stands, psyringe would be unable to inject `Name` and `Desc` with different values, since a psyringe can only inject a single value of each type, and they are both `string`.
-However, by using an under-used feature of Go, [named types], it is possible to inject different values:
+However, by using different [named types], it is possible to inject different values:

 ```go
 type Something struct {